 Serah had almost forgotten that shy comment Mog had spoken back in the Bresha ruins, when they were unsure of what to do about Atlas who had loomed high above the ruins in the pouring rain.
 It felt like years ago now.
-In some ways with all this era leaping, it was.
+In some ways with all this time hopping, it was.

 Mog sunk lower in the air from where he floated, nervously twirling at the tiny gem on his staff.
 "Yes, kupo."

-"Then why don't you play nice and cut her some slack," Noel suggested, one corner of his mouth turning upwards.
-"Not every human on the planet is fine and dandy with going around naked as you are, Mog."
+"Then why don't you play nice and cut her some slack?"
+Noel suggested, one corner of his mouth turning upwards.
+"Not every human is fine and dandy baring all as you are, Mog."